simoc/linear-algebra/README.md

-Simple Linear Algebra classes for trying out googletest testing framework.
+Simple Linear Algebra classes for trying out googletest testing framework and integration with Jenkins and Travis CI.